Kanō Jigorō: Death and legacy

 In 1934, Kanō stopped giving public exhibitions.
 The reason was his failing health, probably compounded by kidney stones.
-The British judoka Sarah Mayer wrote "People don’t seem to think he will live much longer" to his friends in London.
+The British judoka Sarah Mayer wrote "People don't seem to think he will live much longer" to his friends in London.
 Nevertheless, Kanō continued attending important Kodokan events such as kagami-biraki (New Years' ceremonies) whenever he could, and he continued participating in Olympics business.

-In May 1938, Kanō died at sea, during a voyage that he made as member of the IOC on board the NYK Line motor ship Hikawa Maru.
+On 4 May 1938, Kanō died at sea, during a voyage that he made as member of the IOC on board the NYK Line motor ship Hikawa Maru.
 Because the Japanese merchant fleet of the 1930s used Tokyo time wherever it was in the world, the Japanese date of death was 4 May 1938 at about 5:33 am JST, whereas the international date of death was 3 May 1938 at 20:33 UTC.
 The cause of death was officially listed as pneumonia but other sources list food poisoning as the cause of death.
 During the 1990s, there appeared allegations that Kanō was murdered by poisoning rather than dying of pneumonia.
 Although there is no known contemporary documentation to support this claim, Kanō's opposition to Japanese militarism was well-known, and many others who also opposed it were allegedly assassinated.